f5devcentral/f5-automation-labs/docs/class1/bigipbasics.rst

 TCL is also supported through iRules if data plane speed is required.

-A lot of manual configuration and scripts that needs to be done in NGINX is supported more easily through config parameters in Big-IP.
+A lot of manual configuration and scripts that needs to be done in NGINX is supported more easily through config parameters and profiles in Big-IP.

 F5 is a proxy by design and default.
 In most cases there are no needs to tune TCP & HTTP buffering like you would on NGINX (using proxy_buffering).